ArefShojaei/Lite-PHP/README.md

 ```

 ### Test
-This helper lets you to test module
+>This helper lets you to test module

 Note: You can test by two ways: <br>

-1. Test single module by name
+> 1. Test single module by name

-2. Test all modules
+> 2. Test all modules

 ```php
 # Usage